 Guitarist and composer Justin Morell received his BA from UCLA, an MA from California State University East Bay, and his Ph.D. from the University of Oregon where he studied under Robert Kyr and David Crumb.
 While his main interests are composition and jazz performance, he is an experienced guitarist of all styles.
 Justin comes from a family of musicians: His father, John, is a jazz guitarist who has worked with noted artists from Shelly Manne to Miles Davis, and his grandfather, Carl Fischer, composed such standards as “You’ve Changed” and “We’ll Be Together Again.”

 Justin grew up in Los Angeles and got his start as a professional musician there where he worked with a number of notable jazz and studio musicians.
 During that time, he performed as a freelance guitarist on a variety of jazz projects as well as on television and movie soundtracks.
 In 2001, Justin moved to Oakland, CA, where he continued to perform and compose music.
 During his four years there, he performed at jazz venues, premiered new classical works, played in pit orchestras, and studied composition with Frank LaRocca.
 He later moved to Eugene and Portland, OR, where he freelanced as a guitarist, composer, and teacher.
-As of August 2012, Justin is Assistant Professor of Music at Georgia Perimeter College in Atlanta, where he teaches music theory.
+Justin is Assistant Professor of Music in composition and theory at Lebanon Valley College in Pennsylvania.

 Justin’s newest recording project is a collection of new works for ten-piece jazz ensemble scheduled for release in late 2013.
 The recording features world-renowned jazz and classical performers Bob Sheppard, Ben Wendel, Matt Otto, Phil O’Connor, John Daversa, Alan Ferber, George Thatcher, Leonard Thompson, Damian Erskine, and Mark Ferber (more).
 Other recent recordings include “Wanted: Dead and Alive at Rocco’s“, featuring Mark Ferber, Todd Sickafoose, and Joe Bagg, and “duOrange,” a piano/guitar duo featuring Leonard Thompson which includes originals by both Thompson and Morell.
 Justin’s next-most recent CD release, “triOrange,” has been met with critical acclaim since its release in the Fall of 2003. “the music of steely_dan,” his fourth project as a leader, was chosen as one of the best CDs of 2002 by NPR’s third largest radio station, WBEZ Chicago.
 In 2005, Justin had the privilege of traveling to Denmark where his piece, “Jazz Ensemble,” won third place in the Danish Radio Big Band International Thad Jones Competition.
 It was one of five finalists chosen among more than one hundred submissions, and was performed in a live broadcast from Copenhagen.